cdevents/presentations/cdCon-2022/devops-metrics-through-cdevents/presentation.marp.md

 <!-- Notes

 The four metrics used by the report are those identified by the DORA (DevOps Research and assessment group.
 These metrics span the entire software lifecycle.
-They do not necessarily cover all aspects of DevOps, and organizations may define other metrics as required.
+[They do not necessarily cover all aspects of DevOps, and organizations may define other metrics as required.] -> maybe not this last sentence

 * Deployment Frequency
 * Lead Time for Changes
 * Change Failure Rate
 * Time to Restore Service

+- Depending on the amount of amount of automation, manual or automated
+- When automated, a collection of tools and manual inputs contribute to the data

+- Advantages of CDEvents:
+    - when adopted by tools and individuals, it provides a consistent terminology and data model
+    - once the data is collected, easier to process and calculate metrics
+    - lower barrier to adopting new tools

 Something that is apparent from this list of metrics is that no single tool will produce the data required to calculate them.